Introduction

 - All-in-one solution for project and portfolio management

-- Strong financial tracking and forecasting capabilities
+- Strong financial tracking and forecasting features

-- Customisable to fit various industries.
+- Customisable to fit a variety of industries.

 Cons